Eunotosaurus

-Eunotosaurus (Latin: stout-backed lizard) is an extinct genus of reptile, possibly a close relative of turtles.
-Eunotosaurus lived in the late Middle Permian (Capitanian stage) and fossils can be found in the Karoo Supergroup of South Africa and the Mwesia Beds of Malawi.
-Eunotosaurus resided in the swamps of what is now southern Africa.
-Its ribs were wide and flat, forming broad plates similar to a primitive turtle shell, and the vertebrae were nearly identical to those of some turtles.
-Accordingly, it is often considered as a possible transitional fossil between turtles and their prehistoric ancestors.
-However, it is possible that these turtle-like features evolved independently of the same features in turtles, since other anatomical studies and phylogenetic analyses suggest that Eunotosaurus may instead have been a parareptile, an early-diverging neodiapsid unrelated to turtles, or a synapsid.
+Eunotosaurus (Latin: stout-backed lizard) is an extinct genus of millerettid stem-reptile.
+It is known from the late Middle Permian (Capitanian stage) of the Karoo Supergroup of South Africa and the Mwesia Beds of Malawi.
+Its ribs are wide and flat, forming broad plates similar to a primitive turtle shell, and the vertebrae are comparable to those of some turtles.
+Accordingly, Eunotosaurus has often been considered as a possible transitional fossil between turtles and their prehistoric ancestors.
+However, it is possible that these turtle-like features evolved independently of the same features in turtles, since other anatomical studies and phylogenetic analyses suggest Eunotosaurus may instead have been a parareptile, an early-diverging neodiapsid unrelated to turtles, or a synapsid.
+A 2026 study recovered it as a millerettid stem-reptile only distantly related to turtles.